 - Insufficient evidence.
 A defendant should not be convicted of gambling fraud unless the court finds him/her guilty beyond a reasonable doubt.
 So if the prosecution’s evidence contains too many inconsistencies or inadequacies, the defendant should not be held liable.

 - No fraud.
 Perhaps law enforcement presumed the defendant was committing fraud when in reality he/she was just being a savvy or lucky gambler.
 As long as the criminal defense attorney can demonstrate that the defendant’s actions fell outside the realm of fraud, the charges should be dropped.

-Subsequent convictions are a category B felony in Nevada, carrying 1 – 6 years prison and a maximum $10,000 in fines, plus restitution.
+Subsequent convictions are a category B felony, carrying 1 – 6 years prison and a maximum $10,000 in fines, plus restitution.